The province of Verona is the northernmost point in the world where it is possible to grow olive trees for oil production.

 The production areas of the Verona DOP extra virgin olive can easily be reached from the city in not over 20 minutes by car or tour bus, featuring an interesting visit to a traditional oil mill and including a tasting of extra virgin olive oils.

-These are wonderful local territories, on the one hand we admire the gently rolling morainic hills which offer spectacular views of the Garda Lake, on the other we can appreciate the sumptous hills of the Valpolicella, where olive groves “contend” space with the vineyards for the production of the famous Valpolicella Ripasso, Recioto and Amarone wines.
+These are wonderful local territories.
+On one hand we admire the gently rolling morainic hills which offer spectacular views of the Garda Lake.
+On the other side we can appreciate the sumptous hills of the Valpolicella, where olive groves “contend” space with the vineyards for the production of the famous Valpolicella Ripasso, Recioto and Amarone wines.

 The ideal time of the year to undertake a visit to a local olive oil factory is during the harvest.
-Depending on the year, this can take place from early October through early December.
+Depending on the year, this can take place from late October through early January.

 During this time the olive oil mill is characterized by a flurry of activity with a great bustle of leading olive oil producers delivering large boxes of olives to the mill, and the grinders, presses and other machinery for the production of extra virgin olive oil all in full swing.
 During the harvest period, the mill is in constant activity, twenty-four hours a day, seven days a week!

-In other periods of the year, it is still possibile to visit the olive oil factory, in order to gain a deep insight into all stages of production, but all will be less hectic and calmer.
+In other periods of the year, it is still possibile to visit the olive oil factory, in order to gain a deep insight into all stages of production, but machines will not be operational.

 A visit to an olive oil factory in the Verona territory includes a stroll through the olive groves where it is possibile to learn all the secrets of the cultivation of this ancient and precious plant.
 It will also be possibile to witness all the various steps in the production of extra virgin olive oil, which are explained by your guide: the washing of the olives, crushing, pressing, centrifugation, filtration and so on.